Washington High School (Oregon): Renovation and repurposing

 In October 2013, plans for a private firm to acquire the building and begin renovation were advancing.
 The developer planned to use the ground floor for retail use and the upper floors as office space.
 In September 2014, New Seasons Market signed a lease to move its headquarters to the building, occupying over a third of the office space; as of January 2015, the move was scheduled for March 2015.
+A decade later, in August 2025, the company announced that it planned to move out of the building and to another building in Portland's Central Eastside area.